Measure

 6-months ago, I'd hit a plateau during workouts.

-Then I read an intriguing article by Tim Ferris stating that he'd recorded the time, date and performance levels of every workout for years.
+Then I read a compelling article by Tim Ferris stating that he'd recorded the time, date and performance levels of every workout … for years!

 That got me thinking. 🤔